 It's hard to beat University of St Thomas Minnesota if you want to study Computer Science.
-Graduates from the Computer Science program at University of St Thomas Minnesota earn 7.7% above the standard college grad in this field.
+After graduating, CompSci students generally earn an average of $58,271 in the first five years of their career.
 The surrounding area of an important city is great for scholars seeking ample opportunities for networking, adventure, and exploration.

-Get higher than 26 on the ACT?
-That's above the average applicant score, so you have a good chance of getting in.
 If you're interested in UST MN, better hit the books.
 The average SAT score of applicants is 1,170.
+There is an advanced degree program available for those who are interested.
 Obtain each of the crucial facts on UST MN by checking out their scorecard.

 University of Minnesota - Twin Cities is among your top options if you're planning on studying Computer Science.
 Compsci students from University of Minnesota - Twin Cities earn a boost of around 6.3% over the average earnings of computer science majors.
-Positioned in Minneapolis, Minnesota, this university is best suited for students who blossom in a city atmosphere.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 It's hard to beat Carleton College if you want to study Computer Science.
 After graduating, CompSci students generally earn around $49,916 at the beginning of their careers.
 Students who enjoy a more slow-paced life will treasure the school's location in the smallish town of Northfield, Minnesota.

 Every student pursuing a degree in Computer Science needs to take a look at Gustavus Adolphus College.
-Graduates of the CompSci program earn about $54,324 in the first five years of working and $100,051 after their first five years of working.
+Gustavus Adolphus College computer science graduates receive 4.1% more than the average compsci student.
 This is a wonderful choice for students who favor the style of a compact college town.